Jewish cemetery of Salonica

 The Jewish cemetery of Salonica was established in the late fifteenth century by Sephardic Jews fleeing the expulsion of Jews from Spain, covered around 350,000 m2 and contained almost 500,000 burials.
 The cemetery's expropriation was envisioned in the urban redevelopment plan following the 1917 Great Fire of Thessaloniki, but strongly opposed by the Jewish community as disturbing the graves violated Jewish law.
-The cemetery was finally destroyed in December 1942 by the municipality of Thessaloniki as part of the Holocaust in Greece during the Axis occupation of Greece.
+The cemetery was ultimately destroyed in December 1942 by the municipality of Thessaloniki as part of the Holocaust in Greece during the Axis occupation of Greece.
 The headstones were used as building materials around the city, including for Greek Orthodox churches, while the Aristotle University of Thessaloniki was built on the grounds.
 The Jewish community never received compensation for the expropriation of the land, valued at 1.5 billion drachmas in 1943.

 Destruction

 The Jewish cemetery had been an object of controversy between the city authorities and the Jewish community for decades prior to World War II.
 According to halacha (Jewish law), it is required that remains are permanently undisturbed.
 The Jewish community therefore strongly objected to proposals suggesting that the bodies should be exhumed and reburied in two new cemeteries outside the city.
-In 1926, Aristotle University of Thessaloniki was established next to the cemetery.
+In 1926, the Aristotle University of Thessaloniki was established next to the cemetery.
 In 1937, the Jewish community agreed to cede 30,000 m2 along the western border next to the university in exchange for having the remainder preserved.

 Nazi Germany did not have a consistent policy of destroying or preserving Jewish cemeteries.
-Historian Mark Mazower states "the Germans gave the green light, but the initiative had not come from them".
+Historian Mark Mazower states "The Germans gave the green light, but the initiative had not come from them".
 In mid-1942 thousands of Jewish men from Salonica were conscripted and forced to labor under harsh conditions, causing many deaths.
-Eventually the Jewish community agreed to pay a ransom to free them.
+Eventually, the Jewish community agreed to pay a ransom to free them.
 On 17 October 1942, Vasilis Simonides, the governor-general of Macedonia told the Jewish community to move the graves to two new cemeteries on the outskirts of the city.
 The final agreement to destroy the cemetery was made at the end of November 1942, after the Allied landings in North Africa.
 According to this agreement, much of the cemetery would be annexed to the university and other parts would be taken over by the municipality, but graves more recent than 30 years would remain untouched.
 However, the municipality and the General Government of Macedonia reneged on this agreement and destroyed the entire cemetery.

 The cemetery was partly destroyed in the first week of December 1942 in a process overseen by the chief engineer of Thessaloniki municipality, Athanassios Broikos, and involving five hundred workers.
 Jewish community leader Michael Molho believed that the Christians were eager to destroy the cemetery quickly because they wanted to complete it before Allied liberation of the area.